rept0id/collatz-conjecture-vs-compression/README.md

 ## Source of inspiration

-The source of inspiration was Prof. *Gregor Kiczales*'s "**How to Code: Complex Data**" course, where the Collatz Conjecture is referenced as a generative recursion that is guaranteed to stop, but can't be proven - at least, till now - when it will stop.
+The source of inspiration was Prof. *Gregor Kiczales*'s "**How to Code: Complex Data**" course.

+There, the Collatz Conjecture is referenced as a generative recursion that is guaranteed to stop, although it has not yet been proven that it will always do so.
+However, based on experience, we believe it will stop because no starting number has been found that results in a sequence that doesn’t eventually reach 1 and stop.

 "How to Code: Complex Data" [2] is an amazing course.
 You can find it in the links or you can read the book "**How to Design Programs (HtDP)**" by *Matthias Felleisen*, *Robert Bruce Findler*, *Matthew Flatt*, **and** *Shriram Krishnamurthi*.